kennethbicocchi/renamerino/README.md

 ## Renamerino
 The renaming experience

+Introducing Renamerino – the ultimate file renaming powerhouse!
+With just one click, transform your clutter into organized perfection.
+Select your folder, add your custom prefix, and watch Renamerino blast each file into order with its auto-numbering magic.
+Get ready to rock your file system

 ## Why we need Renamerino
 Renamerino is the European answer to Silicon Valley.
 Thanks to this project, we european can consider ourselves finally emancipated.